ericfortis/mockaton/README.md

 _Mockaton_ is a mock server for improving the frontend development and testing experience.

-With Mockaton, you don’t need to write code for wiring your mocks.
+With Mockaton you don’t need to write code for wiring your mocks.
 Instead, it scans a given directory for filenames following a convention similar to the URL paths.
 For example, the following file will be served on `/api/user/1234`
 ```